MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 Congratulations, you have created a cluster.

 > [!NOTE]
-> After the cluster is created, it can take time for the cluster name to be replicated.
-If resolving the cluster isn't successful, in most cases you can substitute the computer name of a server node in the the cluster instead of the cluster name.
+> After the cluster is created, it can take time for the cluster name to be replicated across your domain.
+If resolving the cluster isn't successful after some time, in most cases you can substitute the computer name of a server node in the the cluster instead of the cluster name.

 ### Step 5 (Optional): SDN

-Step 5 of the wizard is only applicable if you selected a **Hyperconverged + SDN** cluster type to create at the start of the wizard.
-This stage then walks you through setting up software-defined networking (SDN) for your cluster.
+Step 5 of the wizard is only applicable if you selected a **Hyperconverged + SDN** cluster type at the start of the wizard.
+This step will walk you through setting up software-defined networking (SDN) for your cluster.

 1. Select **Next: SDN**.
-1. **[PLACEHOLDER STEPS]**  **<== need massive help here.
-Is this on the plate for July release? ==>**
+1. **[PLACEHOLDER STEPS]**

 ## Disable CredSSP